AndMastro/EdgeSHAPer/README.md

 # EdgeSHAPer: Bond-Centric Shapley Value-Based Explanation Method for Graph Neural Networks

-This is the official implementation for **EdgeSHAPer: Bond-Centric Shapley Value-Based Explanation Method for Graph Neural Networks**.
+This is the official implementation for [**EdgeSHAPer: Bond-Centric Shapley Value-Based Explanation Method for Graph Neural Networks**](https://www.cell.com/iscience/fulltext/S2589-0042(22)01315-3).

 The methodology relies on Shapley values approximations to determine edge importance for GNN prediction.
 It finds its application in the context of medicinal chemistry, but begin general-purpose it can be applied to many graph classification GNN-based tasks which require explanability.